Learning time-scales in two-layers neural networks: Setting and canonical learning order

 Here, $\mathrm{He}_k$ denotes the $k$-th Hermite polynomial, normalized so that $\norm{\mathrm{He}_k}_{L^2 (\R, \phi (x) \mathrm{d} x)} = 1$.

 As we will see, the incremental learning behavior arises for small $\veps$.
 By the law of large numbers (see below), the following almost sure limit exists (provided $\rP_A$ is square integrable)

-We are now in position to describe the scenario that we will study in the rest of the paper. \begin{definition} We say that the \emph{standard learning scenario holds up to level $L$} for a certain target function $\varphi$, activation $\sigma$, and distribution $\rP_A$, if the followings hold: \begin{enumerate} \item The limit below exists:
+We are now in position to describe the scenario that we will study in the rest of the paper. \begin{definition} We say that the \emph{canonical learning order holds up to level $L$} for a certain target function $\varphi$, activation $\sigma$, and distribution $\rP_A$, if the followings hold: \begin{enumerate} \item The limit below exists:

 \item There exist constants $c_2, \dots, c_{L+1} > 0$ such that the following asymptotic holds as $\varepsilon \to 0$, $t \to 0$: